Warsaw is the capital of Poland and is situated some 1,100km east from Amsterdam.

 1. Amsterdam-Warsaw by Air

-LOT Polish Airlines (Star Alliance) has 3x daily non-stop flights between Amsterdam and Warsaw using Embraer 175 aircraft.
+LOT Polish Airlines (Star Alliance) has 3x daily non-stop flights between Amsterdam and Warsaw using Boeing 737 and Embraer 195 aircraft.
+Prices are broadly similar to KLM.

 2. Amsterdam-Warsaw by Train